View Table of Contents

 Early Signs of Autism in Preschool kids

 You may notice differences in your child’s behaviors and communication right before they go to school.
+Autism in preschoolers is not uncommon.
+There are some early signs indicating that your child is on the spectrum.
 Some of these signs may mean that your kid is at risk for autism spectrum disorder.
 Here are some of the signs listed by CDC:

 - Speaking less than 15 words